saeyslab/nichenetr/vignettes/seurat_steps.md

 ## 1. Define a “sender/niche” cell population and a “receiver/target” cell population present in your expression data and determine which genes are expressed in both populations

-In this case study, the receiver cell population is the ‘CD8 T’ cell population, whereas the sender cell populations are ‘CD4 T,’ ‘Treg,’ ‘Mono,’ ‘NK,’ ‘B’ and ‘DC.’
+In this case study, the receiver cell population is the ‘CD8 T’ cell population, whereas the sender cell populations are ‘CD4 T’, ‘Treg’, ‘Mono’, ‘NK’, ‘B’ and ‘DC’.
 We will consider a gene to be expressed when it is expressed in at least 10% of cells in one cluster.

 ``` r